 Within the window frame may be smaller sections of window that go under different terms but collectively called grillework.
 Older, single-pane windows may have true mullions, in which panes are separated by wood.
 Newer double-pane windows may have a mullion look.
 The industry term for this is GBG or grille-between-glass, in which false mullions are placed between the sheets of glass and serve no structural purpose.
 GBGs provide aesthetic appeal and allow for easier cleaning of the glass.

-- Gaskets: Glass must be sealed into the framework.
+Glass must be sealed into the framework.
 Gaskets made of rubber or TPVs (thermoplastic vulcanizates) serve this purpose.

 Window sashes are typically found in the double-hung window style, in which one sash is positioned above a lower sash.
 The lower window sash has the capacity to slide up and down until it is nearly parallel with the upper sash.

-One benefit of this is that it allows for the window to be open, without the hazard of people--namely small children--falling out of the window.
-An open upper sash is too high for children to reach.
+One benefit of this action is that it allows for the window to be open, without the hazard of people, namely small children, falling out of the window.
+An open upper sash is too high for most children to reach.

-Sash Fogging and Leakage
+Window Fogging and Leakage

 If the window sash breaks, it is possible to purchase a sash replacement kit.
 This avoids the cost and mess of total window replacement.
-Also, because it is designed for homeowners to be able to use, it helps avoid labor costs associated with window or sash replacement.
+Also, because it is designed for homeowners to be able to use, it helps avoid labor costs associated with entire window or individual sash replacement.